-[Picture: Newest generation 7000 series railcar on the Green Line.
-Part of its initial in-service testing along all eight rail lines]
+CTA's newest generation railcar, the 7000-series, out in service along the Green Line as part of its initial in-service testing along all eight rail lines.

-7000-Series Railcars: The 7000-series railcars are CTA's latest generation of railcars and the first purchased by the agency in more than a decade.
+7000-Series Railcars\: The 7000-series railcars are CTA's latest generation of railcars and the first purchased by the agency in more than a decade.
 CTA began testing the railcars in revenue service in 2021, and testing was completed in 2022.
 Testing was performed across all eight rail lines and through various types of weather and working conditions.
 CTA currently has 50 railcars on the property, with 44 being used as part of revenue service on the Blue Line.
 CTA is working with CRRC Sifang America JV, which built the 7000-series railcars, to increase production and delivery of additional cars.
 CRRC plans to ramp-up deliveries through the end of 2023 and into 2024 with the target of delivering the contractual minimum of 10 cars a month starting mid-2024.